 - Practice preventative measures.
 To avoid getting sick or possibly infecting others, remember to avoid touching your face, wash your hands thoroughly and often, and practice social distancing.

-Something I struggle with when I work from home is trying to focus in the same place that I relax.
+Something I struggle with when I’m doing remote work is trying to focus in the same place that I relax.
 How can I concentrate when my Nintendo Switch is staring at me?

 Instead of working from your comfy couch, find a different room to spend the workday.
 (It’s hard to feel like you at work when you are in the same room where you watch TV or play games!)
 By limiting distractions, you will get into a productive mindset much easier.

-Apps like Hocus Focus, Freedom, and RescueTime are all great resources to keep you focused.
+Apps like Freedom, and RescueTime are all great resources to keep you focused.
 They can block distracting websites or apps and track your productivity.
 Also, give Brain.fm a try if you are eager for some focus-centric soundtracks.
 Finding ways to concentrate is key when doing remote work.
+Another cool resource is Traqq -a user-centric free time tracking software for remote and local teams.
+It keeps you on track via stopwatch (works online and offline), activity levels, and much more.

 Stay informed, but sparingly